-Registries were asked to submit all material via the Registries Portal, at a secure website (https://cinportal.iarc.fr/; Steliarova-Foucher et al., 2015).
-The portal is equipped with a series of programs that enable the automatic exchange of information between the cancer registries and the Section of Cancer Surveillance (CSU) at IARC.
-Based on each registry's access credentials and the submitted data file type, uploaded files were automatically named and stored in an organized system of folders on an internal server at IARC.
+Registries were asked to submit all material via the IARC Registries Portal, at a secure website (https://cinportal.iarc.fr/).
+The portal enables the automatic exchange of information between the cancer registries and the CI5 Secretariat at the Cancer Surveillance Branch (CSU) at IARC.
+Based on each registry's access credentials and the submitted data file types, uploaded files were automatically named and stored in an organized system of folders on an internal server at IARC.
 The submitting registry and the designated CSU staff members were notified of each submission by an automatically generated email.
 Throughout the process, the registries could review their submissions and manage their uploaded files at any time.

 The portal was also used for communication between IARC and potential contributors during the editorial process.
 Requests for data correction, table revision, or supplementary information, as well as decisions about registries' inclusion in the volume, were communicated through the portal.
 The relevant files were uploaded to the registry-specific Feedback section of the portal, where the registries could retrieve the files after being notified by an automatically generated email.
 The registries could then submit their responses and any revised or supplementary data in the same way as their initial material.
-A log of the files' movements on the IARC server was monitored by CSU.
+A log of the files' movements on the IARC server was monitored by CSU staff members.

-Most of the invited registries submitted and exchanged data through the secured Registries Portal, but a few registries still submitted zipped files by email.
 A schematic representation of the overall flow of data and processing steps is shown in Fig. 6.1.